JuliaPlots/UnicodePlots.jl/README.md

   One can adjust the plot `height` and `width` to the current terminal size by using `height=:auto` and/or `width=:auto`.

   You can reverse/flip the `Plot` axes by setting `xflip=true` and/or `yflip=true` on plot creation.

+  Intervals from [`IntervalSets.jl`](https://github.com/JuliaMath/IntervalSets.jl) are supported on a limited set of functions.
 </details>

 <details open>